utrustdev/xMoney-Crypto-for-WooCommerce/README.md

 If you're having specific problems with your account, then please contact support@utrust.com.

-In both cases, our team will be happy to help :heart:.
+In both cases, our team will be happy to help :purple_heart:.

 ## Contribute